wireapp/brand/README.md

 ## Setting up a local testing environment

-We recommend you set up the `brand` microsite to run locally on your computer to verify your changes before pushing them to the live site.
+The `brand` microsite can be set up to run locally on your computer so you can preview your changes before submitting a pull request.

 The instructions below assume you're on a Mac with [Homebrew][4] installed.